Linda Cohn

-Linda Cohn (born November 10, 1959) is an American sportscaster.
-She has anchored ESPN's SportsCenter since 1992.
+Linda Cohn (born November 10, 1959) is an American sportscaster best known for her tenure at ESPN, serving as an anchor on SportsCenter from 1992 to 2026.

 Early life and education

 Cohn grew up in a Jewish family on Long Island, New York.
 As a child, she would watch sports on TV with her father, who is a huge sports fan.
 When she was 15, her mother found a hockey league where she could play with boys, although the boys were eight or nine years old.
 As a teenager, Cohn demonstrated talent at ice hockey as a goaltender, making her high school's boys team.
 Although she didn't make her high school hockey team as a junior, she ended up making the team as a senior.
 After graduating from Newfield High School in Selden, Cohn attended SUNY Oswego, where she was the goalie for the women's ice hockey team.
 She graduated with a bachelor's degree in arts and communications in 1981.
 Cohn was inducted to the Oswego State Athletics Hall of Fame in 2006.